-The 2012 USPSTF review1 included one RCT84 and three prospective cohort studies85-87 published after 2005 that found maternal exposure to combination ART with a protease inhibitor associated with increased risk of preterm delivery (<37 weeks) compared with nonnucleoside reverse transcriptase-based (NNRTI) ART (OR 2.0, 95% CI 1.3 to 3.3),84 combination ART without a protease inhibitor (adjusted OR 1.8, 95 % CI 1.1 to 3.0),85 dual therapy (adjusted OR 1.2, 95% CI 1.0 to 1.4),86 or monotherapy (adjusted OR 3.4, 95% CI 1.1 to 10)87 (Table 3).
-A fourth cohort study88 found combination therapy associated with increased risk of preterm delivery (adjusted OR 1.4, 95% CI 1.1 to 1.8) compared with monotherapy or dual therapy, with no difference in risk according to whether the antiretroviral regimen included a protease inhibitor or not.
-There was no clear association between maternal exposure to ART and low birth weight or intrauterine growth restriction, based on seven cohort studies.
+The 2012 USPSTF review included one RCT and three prospective cohort studies published after 2005 that found maternal exposure to combination ART with a protease inhibitor associated with increased risk of preterm delivery (<37 weeks) compared with nonnucleoside reverse transcriptase-based ART (OR, 2.0 [95% CI, 1.3 to 3.3]), combination ART without a protease inhibitor (adjusted OR, 1.8 [95 % CI, 1.1 to 3.0]), dual therapy (adjusted OR, 1.2 [95% CI, 1.0 to 1.4]), or monotherapy (adjusted OR, 3.4 [95% CI, 1.1 to 10]) (Table 3).
+A fourth cohort study found combination therapy associated with increased risk of preterm delivery (adjusted OR, 1.4 [95% CI, 1.1 to 1.8]) compared with monotherapy or dual therapy, with no difference in risk according to whether the antiretroviral regimen included a protease inhibitor or not.
+There was no clear association between maternal exposure to ART and increased risk of other adverse birth outcomes (e.g., low birth weight, small size for gestational age).

-One open-label, Africa-based RCT52 and 21 cohort studies in 30 publications)^{45,55-83} published since the prior USPSTF review evaluated the association between maternal exposure to ART and risk of preterm delivery, low birth weight, and other birth outcomes (Table 3;
+One open-label, Africa-based RCT and 21 cohort studies in 30 publications46-50,52-59,61,62,64-73,75-79 published since the prior USPSTF review evaluated the association between maternal exposure to ART and risk of preterm delivery, low birth weight, and other birth outcomes (Table 3; Appendix B Tables 2-5).

-Appendix Tables B2-B4).
 Sample sizes ranged from 183 to 13,124 (total N=71,472).
 Eight studies were conducted in the United States, seven studies in Canada or Europe, and the remainder in Africa or Latin America.
-One cohort study, the Antiretroviral Pregnancy Registry83 (n=22,360), is an international (69 countries), voluntary registry with 74 percent of data currently from the United States and its territories.
+One cohort study, the Antiretroviral Pregnancy Registry (n=22,360), is an international (69 countries) voluntary registry with 74 percent of data currently from the United States and its territories.
 ART regimens and comparisons varied across studies.
-Most cohort studies did not include a control group of women who did not receive ART; other methodological limitations were high attrition and unclear blinding of outcome assessors/data analysts.
+Most cohort studies did not include a control group of women who did not receive ART; other methodological limitations were high attrition and unclear blinding of outcome assessors or data analysts.